-Tesla is set to start shipping its solar Powerwall 2 battery to Australia in late March 2017.
-The 14kWh battery is double the capacity of the first Powerwall, yet is comparable on price.
-It will enable solar panel owners to store the excess solar power produced by their systems, instead of transporting it back to the grid.
+Tesla’s Powerwall 2 battery is available in Australia.
+The 14kWh battery is double the capacity of the first Powerwall, yet is nearly comparable on price.
+It enables solar panel owners to store the excess solar power produced by their systems, instead of transporting it back to the grid.
 It is a viable solar storage solution for many households.
 The Powerwall 2 comes with a 10 year warranty, is compact and can be combined with up to 9 battery units.
 The storage solution also supports applications like power back up and smart technologies that sell excess power to the grid at opportune times.

 Tesla’s Powerwall 2 can either be installed with an existing solar system or combined with an entirely new system purchase.
 The battery stores any excess solar power that is generated by your solar system.
 This power can then be used at a later time when your panels are not producing electricity, ie. During the evening.